Minors & Certificates

 What is Judaic Studies?

-This interdisciplinary program combines the study of Hebrew with history, literature, philosophy and other fields to familiarize students with the experience of the Jews of the past and present.
+This interdisciplinary program combines the study of history, literature, philosophy, Hebrew language and other fields to familiarize students with the experience of the Jews of the past and present.
 Judaic studies offers students a wide range of approaches to exploring and understanding Jewish history, culture and religion.

 Successful students in Judaic studies demonstrate the core abilities and skills required in many liberal arts disciplines: academic focus, time management and the ability to develop high-level critical thinking skills.
 In particular, Judaic studies is suited to students who work well with languages and wish to study Judaism in its religious, historical, literary and cultural contexts.
 The program welcomes students of all backgrounds - field biology majors do not need to be mice and Judaic studies students do not need to be Jewish!